 4. Don’t send group emails

-Keep in mind that email recipient addresses aren’t encrypted.
 As a rule, group emails are a bad idea when it comes to protecting PHI.
-Even if you BCC recipients, someone eavesdropping could uncover the addresses.
-If the email implies information about the recipients, such as a newsletter sent by a specialist to current patients, then it’s considered PHI and under the protection of HIPAA.
-Try not to send group emails.
-If you must, make sure they contain only very general information.
+If the email implies information about the recipients, such as an email welcoming new members to a support group, then it’s considered PHI and under the protection of HIPAA.
+If you must send group emails, make sure they contain only very general information.

 5. Make sure you encrypt